 - 1. This is a high-risk population.
-HSCT recipients are at a significant risk of infection from encapsulated organisms after transplant and prior to immune regeneration.
+HSCT recipients are at a significant risk of infection after transplant and prior to immune reconstitution.
 SOT recipients have a higher lifetime risk of severe infections due to their immunosuppressive regimens. - 2.
 Existing vaccine contraindications should be followed. - 3.
-Wherever possible, schedules consistent with the Canadian Immunization Guide2 and Alberta Health Immunization Policy were followed in the development of these recommendations.
+Wherever possible, schedules consistent with the Canadian Immunization Guide(1) and Alberta Health Immunization Policy were followed in the development of these recommendations.
+Where these recommendations differ from the CIG they are based on expert review and expert opinion.
 The recommendations are intended to supplement the practices outlined in the current Alberta Immunization Policy.
 Discussion between public health staff, the Medical Officer of Health and the transplant physician may be required to clarify schedules commenced at specific ages. - 4.
 A decreased response to immunization in this population is expected post-transplant. - 5.
 Repeat immunizations/multiple doses may be necessary to ensure immunity. - 6.
-Vaccines should be administered prior to planned immunosuppression if feasible.1 - a.
-Live vaccines should be administered at least four weeks prior to immunosuppression.
-This is rarely applicable to pre-HSCT patients as they are typically immunocompromised by the nature of their disease. - b.
+Vaccines should be administered prior to planned immunosuppression if feasible.^(1,2) - a.
+Live vaccines should be administered at least four weeks prior to immunosuppression and 4 weeks prior to transplant.(3) This is rarely applicable to pre-HSCT patients as they are typically immunocompromised by the nature of their disease. - b.
 Inactivated vaccines should be administered at least two weeks prior to planned immunosuppression in order to allow for maximal response.
-For those undergoing deceased donor organ transplant, if an organ becomes available in less than two weeks post-immunization, there is no contraindication to proceeding with the transplant. - Assessment of immunity (antibody response) should be considered when a suitable laboratory test is available.
-This is more important in accelerated or altered schedules and in individuals with other highrisk exposures, such as health care workers. - The availability and utility of serological assessment has been reviewed by the Provincial Laboratory of Public Health (PLPH).
-Laboratory recommendations have been based on guidance from the PLPH. - b.
+For those undergoing deceased donor organ transplant, if an organ becomes available in less than two weeks post-immunization, there is no contraindication to proceeding with the transplant. - 7.
+Assessment of immunity (antibody response) should be considered when a suitable laboratory test is available.
+This is more important in accelerated or altered schedules and in individuals with other high-risk exposures, such as health care workers. - a.
+The availability and utility of serological assessment has been reviewed by the Alberta Precision Laboratories (APL)/Public Health Laboratory (ProvLab).
+Laboratory recommendations have been based on guidance from APL/ProvLab. - b.
 Ordering the serology needed to assess the immunity following immunization and the interpretation of the serology results is the responsibility of the transplant physician.
-Patients identified as needing further immunization should be referred to Alberta Health Services/First Nations Inuit Health Branch. - 8.
-Household contacts and health care workers should be up-to-date for routine immunizations, including annual influenza, to reduce the risk of disease transmission to transplant recipients. - 9.
-An assessment of immune competency should always be conducted by the attending physician prior to commencing immunization post-transplant. - 10.
-Flexibility is necessary in interpreting the immunization recommendations.
-Clinical judgment and appropriate consultation (Medical Officer of Health, infectious disease experts, and transplant physicians) can assist with individualizing the patient's immunization plan when necessary.
-Patients, who are delayed beyond specified timelines in the guidelines should have an accelerated immunization schedule using minimum intervals between vaccine doses until caught-up to the regular schedule.
+Patients identified, by their transplant healthcare team, as needing further immunization should be referred to Alberta Health Services/First Nations Inuit Health Branch.